kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/assignment-1-reading-to-comprehend.md

 </aside>

-**Due date: XX**
+**Due date: 16 January, 2023 10pm GMT**

 ## Instructions

 - Review the assignment brief below.
-- Complete your assignment in your Google doc.
-Be sure to put your name at the top where indicated.
+- Complete your assignment in a Google doc.
 - Download your finished assignment as a pdf and submit on Gradescope and Woolf.

 ## Brief